Home Ranch Tour Links Contact Us (541) 821-8071

 Labor and birth are usually smooth, spontaneous events.
 The ranchers' presence is welcomed but their assistance is usually not required.
 Watching a newborn alpaca struggle to a standing position within 15 minutes, and find the nipples to nurse within an hour, is a sight to behold.

-Alpacas are ready to be rebred 20 days after giving birth.
-The gestation period is about
+Alpacas are generally ready to be rebred 21 days after giving birth.
+The gestation period is about 11 1/2 months.

 Website designed by Livestock Of AmericaWebsite Designed by Livestock Of America